Aerial Yoga Teacher Training

 This training is appropriate for:

-- New instructors beginning their education and wishing to specialise in the aerial hammock
+- New to instructing – those beginning their education and wishing to specialise in the aerial hammock or simply for personal growth

 - Experienced Pilates, yoga or fitness instructors wishing to diversify to include aerial hammock